git/git.github.io/rev_news/drafts/edition-46.md

   "unnamed branch" instead of "detached HEAD".

-  These discussions were followed by a [version 3](https://public-inbox.org/git/20181129215850.7278-1-pclouds@gmail.com/) where the names of the commands were changed back to "switch-branch" and "restore-files" instead of "restore-paths".
+  These discussions were followed by a [version 3](https://public-inbox.org/git/20181129215850.7278-1-pclouds@gmail.com/) where the names of the commands were changed back to `switch-branch` and `restore-files` instead of `restore-paths`.

   There were further discussions involving Elijah Newren, Junio, Duy, Ævar, Dan Fabulich, Thomas and Eric Sunshine, about a lot of related